 The Popularity of Sedation and Sleep Dentistry

 Many patients today actively inquire about sedation and sleep dentistry when they are about to undergo a more complex procedure.
 The reason is obvious: they don’t have to deal with pain during the procedure or encounter any of the fears that they have about undergoing the treatment.
 The fact they can drift off and be comfortable for however long it takes to get the work done makes this a wonderful solution for patient and dental professional alike.

-Talk with your dentist about using sleep or sedation dentistry for an upcoming procedure.
+Talk with your family dentist in North York dentist about using sleep or sedation dentistry for an upcoming procedure.
 The dentist will make a recommendation based on the nature of the treatment, your general health, and any medications you currently take.
 Together, it is possible to settle on the approach that provides the relief you want and has the least chance for complications.